Updated: Sep 15

 First, find out your soil’s fertilizer needs and then apply it accordingly before you plant.
 Some common fertilizers to start with are ones with a 5-10-5 ratio, a 5-10-10 ratio, an 8-16-16 ratio, or a 12-12-12 ratio.

-You can use about 1-2 pounds per 100 feet – and when it comes to nitrogen, garlic has a moderate to high need for it.
+You can use about 1-2 pounds per 100 feet – and when it comes to nitrogen, growing garlic has a moderate to high need for it.

-After planting, once your garlic is 3-4 inches (7.6- 10 cm) tall, you can side-dress it with a nitrogen fertilizer.
+After planting, once your growing garlic is 3-4 inches (7.6- 10 cm) tall, you can side-dress it with a nitrogen fertilizer.

 You will also need to apply mulch, especially during the winter!
 This will protect your underground cloves against temperatures that are too low and will also keep your soil from heaving.